 If you want to stand out in a sea of the same people, it’s really handy to try something different.

-Trying out different looks and feels for ad creative is a great way to find out if your inevitable Web3 blue / purple color scheme is really going to perform for you the way you hoped it would.
-And by testing different looks and feels for your ads, you can find a style that works for your project–and helps you stand out from the rest of the Web3 pack.
+Testing different looks and feels for ad creative is a great way to find out if your Web3 blue / purple color scheme is going to perform for you.
+By testing different looks and feels, you can find a style that works –and helps you stand out from the rest of the Web3 pack.

 The Landing page matters

 Remove obvious words like Ethereum, Bitcoin, blockchain, proof of work, proof of stake, etc. first.
-You’ll want to make sure that the ads and the landing page you’re directing traffic to both speak to the value of what your Web3 solution is providing, more than just the Web3 nature of your project.
+Make sure that the ads and the landing page you’re directing traffic to both speak to the value of what your Web3 solution is providing, more than just the Web3 nature of your project.

-By advertising on popular platforms like Facebook and Google, WEb3 projects can reach a large audience quickly and efficiently, test key ideas, and validate their positioning to market, just like any other company.
-It takes a little more care to think about the traffic destination from the very beginning, but by being smart about what you say and how you say it, you can understand your target market and even build sustainable demand generation even on the prickliest of ad platforms.
+By advertising on popular platforms like Facebook and Google, WEb3 projects can reach a large audience quickly and efficiently.
+It allows one to test key ideas, and validate their positioning to market, just like any other company.
+It takes a little more care to think about the traffic destination from the very beginning.
+By being smart about what you say and how you say it, you can understand your target market.
+You can even build sustainable demand generation even on the prickliest of ad platforms.